AI Content Policy

 Quarterly Bias Audits:

-• Counterfactual testing: Same student profile, different school location/socio-economic status
+Counterfactual testing: Same learner profile, different school location/socio-economic status

 Retraining Frequency:

-• A/B testing for major model changes (limited beta group first)
+A/B testing for major model changes (limited group first)---

 6. ETHICAL AI PRINCIPLES